-Any health, conduct, behaviour, or other issue that could bear on the ability of a candidate undertaking (i) the diploma in person-centred counselling, (ii) the MSc in Person-Centred Counselling or (iii) the MSc in Person-Centred Counselling (Children, Young People & Adults) to be "fit to practise" will be investigated by the Fitness to Practise Committee (Education).
-However, where such a case relates to a matter falling within the Code of Practise on Student Discipline, it may be referred to the Fitness to Practise Committee only after procedures under that Code are exhausted and an allegation has been admitted or found to be proved.
-The Senatus Academicus, on the recommendation of the Fitness to Practise Committee, may suspend or terminate the studies of candidates who, following a proper process of investigation, are judged not "fit to practise".
-In exceptional circumstances only, the University may suspend the matriculation of, or exclude from specified activities of the University, candidates whose case has been referred to the Fitness to Practise Committee pending consideration of their case.
-In all cases, any such suspension or exclusion shall be subject to the procedures detailed in the University's Code of Practice on Student Discipline, as there are prescribed by any Resolution of the University Court in force at the relevant time.
+Any health, conduct, behaviour, or other issue, that could bear on a candidate's suitability or fitness to practice teaching will be considered by the Fitness to Practice Committee.
+However, where such a case relates to academic conduct within the Code of Practice on Student Discipline, it may be referred to the Fitness to Practice Committee only after procedures under that Code are exhausted and an allegation has been admitted or found to be proved.
+The Senatus Academicus, on the recommendation of the Fitness to Practice Committee, may suspend or terminate the studies of candidates for Degree Programmes in Education who, following a proper process of investigation, are judged not 'fit to practice'.
+In exceptional circumstances only, the University, may suspend the matriculation of, or exclude from specified activities of the University, candidates whose case has been referred to the Fitness to Practice Committee, pending consideration of their case.
+In all cases, any such suspension or exclusion shall be subject to the procedures detailed in the University's Code of Practice on Student Discipline, as these are prescribed by any resolution of the University Court in force at the relevant time.